Gwash3189/matchanator/README.md

 ## Why

-Pattern matching is a powerful artifact of (typically) functional programming languages.
+Pattern matching is a powerful artefact of (typically) functional programming languages.
 While we have some of these items in JavaScript, we don't have the ability to express exact value matches within function definitions.

-The idea comes from Elixir (Erlang) where a function is identified by it's name and it's airty (number of parameters).
+The idea comes from Elixir (Erlang) where a function is identified by it's name and it's arity (number of parameters).
 That means that the function `hello (name)` is different from the function `hello (first, last)`.
 While this isn't anything special, the real power comes from providing pattern matches within the functions head.

 While this is a language level construct in other languages, we can still achieve this in JavaScript through functions.
 Matchanator is just that, a higher order function that takes parameter and function definitions and only runs one matching result.
 If a result is not found, a warning issued.